volodymyrhudyma/blog/content/blog/13-most-used-utility-types-in-typescript.md

 type ExtractedType = Extract<"x" | "y" | "z", "x" | "y">;
 ```

-It is useful for finding the common base of two types:
+It is useful to find the common base of two types:

 ```typescript
 interface Human {